- 0.1 What is Street Dance?

 Perhaps now you have more questions than ever about your street dance experience.
 Where should I go and who should teach me?
 What should I learn and how will I use it?
 And what the hell is Dancehall?!
 Check our directory of street Dance slang here.

-To summarise the most important points:
+To summarise the most important points to improve at street dance:

 - Figure out what you’d like to achieve